Tags: chromosome/chromatin; epigenetics; holism; plasticity/genome; transcription; transcription/transcription factors

 Nothing more vividly illustrates the cell’s dynamic and transformational “embrace” of its DNA than the thirty million or so nucleosomes that form the main bulk of human chromosomes.
 Each nucleosome consists of several histone proteins complexed together in a core particle, around which various other proteins help to bend and wrap the rather stiff DNA double helix.
 The DNA circles the core particle approximately twice and is (more or less) held in place there, largely by means of electrostatic forces and hydrogen bonding.
 It is time to focus on this remarkable protein-DNA complex — a complex that, for all its centrality, scarcely figures in the broader public understanding of genetics.

-Figure 14.7 is an electron microscope-derived image published in the journal Science in 1974, the decade when the nucleosome’s existence was discovered by a team of researchers at the University of Tennessee and Oak Ridge National Laboratory.
+Figure 14.6 is an electron microscope-derived image obtained in the 1970s by the discoverers of the nucleosome, Ada and Donald Olin, who were then researchers at the University of Tennessee and Oak Ridge National Laboratory.
 You can see the nucleosomes as “beads” along the string-like DNA.

 A nucleosome most commonly consists of eight histone proteins (two copies of each of four histones, known as H2A, H2B, H3, and H4).
-The two stretches of linker DNA at the entry and exit points of the nucleosome, are typically held together by a linker histone (H1).
-The latter plays a role, both in influencing how the DNA is bound to the core particle, and also in managing the packing together of neighboring nucleosomes.20 (See the cartoon representation in Figure 14.8.)
+The two stretches of linker DNA at the entry and exit points of the nucleosome, are often held together by a linker histone (H1).
+The latter plays a role, both in influencing how the DNA is bound to the core particle, and also in managing the packing together of neighboring nucleosomes.19 (See the cartoon representation in Figure 14.7.)

 I referred earlier to the challenge of packing all the DNA of a cell into the space of the nucleus.
 As it happens, nucleosomes play a large role in this packing.
 Depending on their arrangement, which varies with the context, they help to organize the DNA molecule into a fiber that is said to be anywhere from (roughly) 1/5 to 1/50 of the uncondensed length.
 Something like 75 percent of our genome is wrapped up in nucleosomes, and a typical gene will have scores of nucleosomes within its body.
 This radically alters the popular image of a chromosome as a vast, uninterrupted length of the spiraling double helix.